wmodes/driftconditions/notes.md

 ## Start Up

-Note that on the server, systemctl takes care of startup upon boot
+Note that on the server, systemctl takes care of startup upon boot.
+I did development on MacOS and production on a Debian server and these instructions reflect that.
+Your mileage may vary.

 ### Local Live Testing (without building)